 The majority of professional transcribers will charge less for something such as a podcast.
 That kind of content usually does not have as many speakers and is recorded with professional recording equipment.

 Meanwhile, transcribers will charge more for a conference call where speakers tend to interrupt the other participants and often do not finish their sentences before starting a new train of thought.

 When it comes to transcription, an hour of audio does not translate to an hour of work as there are a couple of factors that will affect how much time is needed to transcribe an hour of audio.

 Factors like the typing speed in words per minute, the transcriptionist’s experience, specific requirements for the transcription and the quality of the audio file can all play a significant role.

 Though, even when you have a high-quality 60-minute audio recording with only two speakers discussing an easy-to-understand topic without industry-specific terms, it can take about two to four hours to complete.

-Therefore, it is best to make use of automation by getting a transcription software program that can complete the bulk of the work for you automatically in just a couple of minutes.
+Therefore, to complete transcription faster you can make use of automation tools and software, like Audext, that can complete the bulk of the work for you automatically in just a couple of minutes.

 Katrin runs her own podcast show, and interested in best ways to transcribe audio recordings into text.